Kinto/kinto/README.rst

 1. Decide on model for your data;
 2. Push the data on the server;
-3. Ask the server for the data (ordered, fileterd, paginated) and allow synchronisation.
+3. Ask the server for the data (ordered, filtered, paginated) and allow synchronisation.

 The server doesn't impose anything about the client data model.